LQRS: Learned Query Re-optimization Framework for Spark SQL: Experiments

 \subsubsection{Different Neural Network Structures}

-We tested multiple neural network architectures for the actor and critic networks, with the basic model statistics and optimization overhead summarized in Tab.~\ref{tab:model}.
+We experimented with several model architectures proposed in prior work, including a fully connected neural network (FCNN), TreeCNN ~\cite{marcus2021bao}, LSTM ~\cite{lstm}, and QueryFormer ~\cite{zhao2022queryformer}.
+To adapt these models for LQRS, we replaced their original feature encoding with our own and substituted their scalar output layers with a LogSoftmax layer.
 Among them, FCNN is the only model that fails to outperform Spark SQL even after training on 2400 queries.
-Specifically, LSTM exhibits the lowest optimization overhead (251 ms), making it more efficient during both training and inference.
+Specifically, LSTM exhibits the lowest optimization overhead, making it more efficient during both training and inference.
 However, TreeCNN demonstrates better convergence behavior and achieves higher overall performance after training, albeit with a slightly increased overhead.